🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 From boxes and claws to flukes, grapnels and mushrooms, I was surprised at the variety of types and styles of boat anchors available.
 Here's a quick description of some of the most common boat anchors.

 • Kedge: That classic anchor you see in movies and as tattoos (think Popeye's forearm).
-However, while it's still used for large ships, the kedge anchor is highly impractical for the recreational boater.
+However, while it's still used for large ships, the kedge anchor is highly impractical for recreational boaters.

 • Box Anchor (check price on Amazon): This type actually looks a bit like a box.
-It's good for pontoon boats, cabin cruisers and sport boats as well as offshore fishing boats up to 40 feet.
+It's good for pontoon boats, cabin cruisers, sport boats and offshore fishing boats up to 40 feet.
 Box anchors set quickly and adjust their position as the wind and boat move.

 • Fluke Anchor / Lightweight or Danforth (check price on Amazon): The fluke anchor is one of the most commonly used anchors.
 It has two sharp pieces, or flukes, that dig into the bottom.
 (Like a dolphin's fluke.)
 It stows flat and is excellent for small to mid-sized boats and pontoon boats.
 It's great for rivers and lakes with sandy or muddy bottoms, but not good in rocky or clay bottoms.